nzakas/understandinges6/manuscript/04-Objects.md

 It's now possible to modify an object's prototype after it's already created, thanks to ECMAScript 6's `Object.setPrototypeOf()` method.

 Finally, you can use the `super` keyword to call methods on an object's prototype.
-It can be used either standalone as a method, such as `super()`, or as a reference to the prototype itself, such as `super.getGreeting()`.
-In both cases, the `this`-binding is set up automatically to work with the current value of `this`.
+The `this` binding inside a method invoked using `super` is set up to automatically work with the current value of `this`.